 Policy C-PS-1e: Where there is a significant factual question about whether a particular development has sufficiently mitigated the potential risks from natural hazards to an acceptable level, the applicant shall provide evidence that the development would not cause damage or substantial adverse impacts on coastal resources.
-If the development is consistent with the Local Coastal Plan, and the property owner wishes to proceed in the face of a factual question regarding risks from natural hazards, the property owner provide indemnification to the County in the form of a deed restriction, insurance or other security, assume the risks of injury and damage from such hazards in connection with the permitted development, stipulate that they have no rights under Coastal Act Section 30235 and related LCP policies to shoreline armoring in the future, and provide a recorded notice which will protect the interests of the County and notify future purchasers of the property of the potential problem.
+If the development is consistent with the Local Coastal Plan, and the property owner wishes to proceed in the face of a factual question regarding risks from natural hazards, the property owner shall provide indemnification to the County, insurance or other security, and a recorded notice which will protect the interests of the County and notify future purchasers of the property of the potential problem.
 (NEW/GP2020)